A Sollemnis Institution · Buffalo, New York · Founding Cohort · 25 Seats

 Q3

 The enrollment fee is non-refundable.
-This is intentional — the commitment is part of the program.
-However, if your student experiences a documented medical emergency or family crisis, please contact us directly at info@thebigleagueclub.com and we will work with you on a case-by-case basis.
+This is intentional.
+The commitment is part of the program.
+However, if the student experiences a documented medical emergency or family crisis, please contact us directly at info@thebigleagueclub.com and we will work with you on a case-by-case basis.
 Life happens, and we understand that.

 Tap to Close ↺